MachineKomi/Yokai_Love_Tsumego/07_Story_and_World_Bible.md

 **The World is Chaos.
 Logic is Magic.**

-Reality is maintained by the "Great resonance"—a cosmic harmony composed of perfect logic and balance.
-The physical manifestation of this resonance is the **Celestial Spire**, an infinite tower that connects the Mortal Realm, the Spirit Realm (Yokai), and the Divine Realm (Goddesses).
+Reality is maintained by the "Great Resonance"—a cosmic harmony composed of perfect logic and balance.
+The physical manifestation of this resonance is the **Celestial Spire**.

-Recently, a corruption known as the **Miasma of Doubt** has seeped into the Spire.
-The Miasma is born from human cognitive bias, fear of failure, and illogical thinking.
-It manifests as corrupted spirits and impossible, jagged landscapes that block ascent.
+**The Conflict:** The **Demon Lord** has risen and banned the practice of Go, declaring it "dangerous magic."
+He has shrouded the Spire in the **Miasma of Doubt**, a corruption born from cognitive bias and fear.

 **The Hook:** Conventional weapons cannot harm the Miasma.
 It can only be dispelled by asserting **Order**.
-In this universe, the purest ritual of Order is the game of Go.
-Placing stones in the perfect, logical sequence (solving a Tsumego) creates a harmonic resonance that purifies the surrounding area and creates a path forward.
+Placing stones in the perfect, logical sequence (solving a Tsumego) creates a harmonic resonance that purifies the area and weakens the Demon Lord's grip.

 ---